dexterlabora/meraki-dashboard-api-express/readme.md

 * Meraki API Request Handler
 * Vue.JS sample static HTML page

+## Overview
+This application provides two core functions, host a website and provide a proxy to the Meraki API.

+`public` directory will host any HTML files and supporting assets.
+A sample **Vue JS** application was written in a single HTML file for demo purposes.
+Use your own front end framework of choice or build out a professional Vue application.

+`server.js` file runs the **express** web server.
+It proxies the Meraki API requests so that a client browser can interact with the Dashboard API.
+Doing this directly will result in cross site scripting errors (CORS).

+`meraki-request` file is a request wrapper that follows the Meraki API redirects properly.

+`configs.js` file stores the API key used by the server.
+Used as the default API key unless specified by client.

 ## Install
 - Clone this repository and change into the directory,